 Recorded 100 points (49 goals, 51 assists) in 80 games in 1988-89

-He was the centrepiece of the package deal the Oilers received when they traded Gretzky to the Kings, and combined with his elite potential, meant there were high expectations for him to live up to in Edmonton.
+He then became the centerpiece of the package deal the Oilers received when they traded Gretzky to the Kings, and combined with his elite potential, meant there were high expectations for him to live up to in Edmonton.

 He did a pretty good job and scored exactly 100 points (51 goals, 49 assists) in his only full season as an Oiler.

-The following season he played just four games before requesting a trade out of Edmonton.
-In November 1989, he got his wish and was traded to his hometown Detroit Red Wings along with Kevin McClelland and a 19 fifth-round for Adam Graves, Petr Klima, Joe Murphy, and Jeff Sharples.
+The following season, he played just four games before requesting a trade out of Edmonton.
+In November 1989, he got his wish and was traded to his hometown Detroit Red Wings along with Kevin McClelland and a 1991 fifth-round pick for Adam Graves, Petr Klima, Joe Murphy, and Jeff Sharples.
 Carson never found the same offensive success, while Graves, Klima, and Murphy all went onto become important pieces in the Oilers’ 1990 Cup run.

 Member of the Oilers 100-Point Club